leaf-node/kaya/README.md

 ## Design / Security

+⚠️  **Security limitation:** The remote client backed up via Kaya runs the restic command, so it has control over setting time stamp metadata for new backups.
+If malicious time stamps are set by the client, and you then prune your backups, legitimate backups you want to keep may be automatically removed, leaving illegitimate ones.

 The main reasons for using restic is that it is easy to deploy, even on older systems, and it offers the rest-server mode for interaction.